The Tool Shed Blog

 When was the last time you had to remember someone’s phone number to call them?

 Automation has permeated every nook and cranny of our communications infrastructure.
-Consumers are rapid adopters of technology, but many businesses are still relying on dated strategies and legacy systems to manage their customer communications.
+Yet, many businesses are still relying on dated strategies and legacy systems to manage their customer communications.
+The need for online CRM software is ever-growing as businesses are constantly battling for resources with service providers offering more efficient solutions that modernize communication with customers.

-CRM was the largest software market in 2017, and the trend will likely to continue to grow as more and more companies realize the benefits of these innovative systems.
-According to HubSpot, engaging customers with a CRM increases the odds that they’ll buy more by 20 to 40%.
+CRM was the largest software market in 2017, and the trend will steadily continue to grow as more companies realize the benefits of CRM technology integration.
+According to HubSpot, engaging customers by providing customer touchpoints with CRM, which is a strategic resource, increases the odds that they’ll buy more products by 20 to 40%.

-Despite their widespread availability, and even with the prevalence of free, open-source CRMs, not every business is taking advantage of CRM software.
-A few years ago, 18% of salespeople didn’t even know what a CRM was.And believe it or not, 40% of salespeople were still using Microsoft Excel or Outlook to store their lead data.
+Despite their widespread availability, and even with the prevalence of free, open-source CRMs, not every business is taking advantage of online CRM software.
+A few years ago, 18% of salespeople didn’t even know what CRM pricing was and shockingly, 40% of salespeople were still using dated resources like Microsoft Excel or Outlook to store their lead data.
+Switching to a dedicated CRM service provider can greatly enhance productivity and customer satisfaction.If you’re struggling with outdated processes or frustrated with your current software's ability, it’s time to get up to speed with cloud-based CRM systems.
+A pipeline of resources and CRM tools is readily available to help every team member, especially your employees, get started with CRM.
+These useful tools will change your business activities, effectively simplifying and organizing them.

 What is CRM?